hirerank/hirerank.github.io/src/pages/privacy.md

 <span id="contact"></span>12\.
 HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
 ---------------------------------------------

-If you have questions or comments about this notice, you may contact our Data Protection Officer (DPO), Nater Kane, by email at privacy@recruiter.report, or by post to:
+If you have questions or comments about this notice, you may contact our Data Protection Officer (DPO), Nater Kane, by email at privacy@hirerank.cc, or by post to:

-Very Good Corp
+Very Good Corporation
 Nater Kane
 4706 Ribble Ct
 Ellicott City, MD 21043